 This function represents the inverse trigonometric function arc-cosine.
 For instance, the value of ArcCos(x) is a number y such that Cos(y) equals x.
 Note that the number y is not unique.
-For instance, Cos(Pi/2) and Cos(3Pi/2) both equal 0, so what should ArcCos(0) be?
+For instance, Cos(Pi/2) and Cos(3\Pi/2) both equal 0, so what should ArcCos(0) be?
 In Yacas, it is agreed that the value of ArcCos(x) should be in the interval [0,Pi].
-Usually, Yacas leaves this function alone unless it is forced to do a numerical evaluation by the [N] function.
-If the argument is [0, Pi] function is threaded, meaning that if the argument [x] is a list, the function is applied to all entries in the list.
+Usually, Yacas leaves this function alone unless it is forced to do a numerical evaluation by the [0,Pi] function.
+If the argument is -1, 0, or 1 however, Yacas will simplify the expression.
+If the argument is complex, the expression will be rewritten using the [Ln] function.
+This function is threaded, meaning that if the argument [x] is a list, the function is applied to all entries in the list.